-How to Sleep with Mouth Closed: Tape Mouth At Night
+How to Sleep with Mouth Closed: Taping the Mouth At Night

 (Module 7.
 How to Maintain Nose Breathing 24/7)

-In order to ensure nasal breathing and stop mouth breathing during the night, in the 1960s Russian patients invented mouth taping: how to sleep with your mouth closed.
-This technique is a part of the Buteyko breathing method.
+In order to ensure nasal breathing and stop mouth breathing during the night, in the 1960s Russian patients invented mouth taping techniques: how to sleep with your mouth closed.
+These techniques are a part of the Buteyko breathing method.

 First of all, it is necessary to find out if one has this problem.
 This can be done by checking dryness in the mouth just after waking up in the morning.
 If the mouth is dry, mouth breathing is very likely.

 This problem could appear when the person goes to sleep or it could appear at 3 or 4 am.
 In any case, just 20-30 min of mouth-breathing resets the breathing centre to lower CPs (body oxygen level), and such patients, as a rule, have less than 20 s for the morning body-oxygen test.

 Moreover, if you have a malignant tumor and your daily CP is above 20 s, your tumor will grow only during the time of the night, when you breathe through your mouth.
 Therefore, you need to learn how to sleep with your mouth closed.
 If you have sinusitis, the pathogenic bacteria in your sinuses will multiply and colonize new mucosal surfaces when you breathe through your mouth.
 If the mouth falls open duringÂ sleep there could be damage to the heart muscle, growth of inflamed areas in the GI tract, advance of pathogens on your skin (in cases of eczema, psoriasis, etc.) and on other organs and tissues, and many other problems.
 It is common that people motice or complain about a blocked nose, more coughing problems, fatigue and other symptoms after nights with oral breathing.
 The solution may be simple, you need to tape your mouth.